 You might need the Accelerated delivery when promoting a time-sensitive (limited-time) offer.
 For regular campaigns, you can use the Standard option.

 Optimizing Your Facebook Ads Delivery ScheduleMost advertisers leave their Facebook ads running 24/7, reaching their target audience regardless of the time or weekday.
-However, you could get significantly better results when setting up a custom ad delivery schedule.Another reason to keep your ad campaigns on a custom schedule is to decrease the Ad Frequency – people will see your ads less often, and won’t get bored with them so soon.
+However, keeping your ad campaigns on a custom schedule is a good idea.
+One of the main reasons to do it is to decrease the Ad Frequency – people will see your ads less often, and won’t get bored with them so soon.

 You can set up a custom Facebook advertising schedule during the campaign setup process by checking the “Run ads on a schedule” checkbox.